dbconfession78/holbertonschool-low_level_programming/0x11-singly_linked_lists/README.md

 ## Description
-This project repo shows contains examples of how to build and use link lists in the C programming language
+This project repo contains examples of how to build and use link lists in the C programming language
 ### Project requirements
 - Code compliance with [Betty](https://github.com/holbertonschool/Betty) style and document guidelines.
 - Code compuled on Ubuntu 14.04 LTS